leonnoel/pariss-learning-plan/README.md

 - 📼 Supplemental Videos To Watch
 - 💻 Practice Problems
 - 👩🏽‍💻 A project that you will submit via Github to receive feedback
-- 🚌 Lecture on most Wednesdays @ 6pm

 ## Weekly Plans